sphinx-contrib/confluencebuilder/doc/guide-math.rst

 ~~~~~~~~~~~~~~~~~

 What macro names to use will vary based off which macro types are installed
 (if any).
-Please consult the following table for reported macro names:
+Please see the following table for reported macro names:

 .. list-table::
     :header-rows: 1